 It gets much easier to gain clearance after you’ve had your first level clearance.
 Proactive maintenance and usage of the clearance you have is the key to being a few steps ahead of your peers in the industry.
 In the next years to come once you have clearance, be ready for more opportunities and bigger salaries.

 Getting a job in the IT industry can sometimes be tricky, much more if you’re new to the whole environment.
 There’s no need to worry about it because we at Yellow Tail Tech have got you covered.
-With our Linux for Jobs and Cloud for Jobs programs, we help you gain the skill set you need to break through in the industry.
+With our Lnx For Jobs and Cloud For Jobs 2.0 programs, we help you gain the skill set you need to break through in the industry.

 Whether you’re already in the industry or not, our programs give you the best opportunities to move forward with your career.
 If you don’t believe us, we can prove it to you.
 Check out how we can help.
 Book a 10-minute intro call with our Enrollment Advisor today.